Natural Gas (Henry Hub)

 - By waiting you may be forced to hedge at lower prices before strip rallies

-- Take advantage of call skew with option structures
+- Even though call skew has weakened take advantage of upside participation with option structures

 Crude (WTI)